LiaScript/docs/README.md

 ### Embedding LiaScripts

     --{{0}}--
-And of course, it is also possible to add LiaScript elements into your ASCII-art drawing.
+And of course, it is also possible to add LiaScript elements into your ASCII art drawing.
-This is accomplished by double quotes `"`, which define something like a verbatim environment.
+This is accomplished by using double quotes `"`, which define something like a verbatim environment.
-There are currently two different types of environments, simple one-liner and blocks.
+There are currently two different types of environments: simple one-liner and blocks.

     --{{1}}--
-The code example shows three applications for such verbatim LiaScript elements.
+The code example demonstrates three applications for such verbatim LiaScript elements.
-At first, this is only a simple one-liner that can be integrated and styled, which is not possible for text otherwise.
+Firstly, you can integrate and style a simple one-liner, which is not possible for text otherwise.
-But secondly you can also add entire blocks with a subsequent number of quotations that start at the same horizontal x-position.
+Secondly, you can add entire blocks with a subsequent number of quotations that start at the same horizontal x-position.
-And last but not least, this can also contain executable elements, animations, other inputs and more.
+Lastly, this can also contain executable elements, animations, other inputs, and more.

       {{1}}
 ````` markdown